 We all know that nutrition in pregnancy is important, but it can be confusing.
 Many women aren’t sure what to eat throughout each trimester.
 And what one woman should eat during their pregnancy is often different from another, especially when we look at our DNA.

 In today’s episode, I enjoyed chatting with Dr. Nicole Avena, an Assistant Professor of Neuroscience at Mount Sinai School of Medicine in New York City and a Visiting Professor of Health Psychology at Princeton University.

-Dr. Avena is a research neuroscientist and expert in the fields of nutrition, diet, and addiction, with a special focus on nutrition during early life and pregnancy, and women’s health.
+Dr. Avena is a research neuroscientist and expert in the fields of nutrition, diet, and addiction, with a special focus on nutrition during early life and pregnancy and women’s health.
 She has written several books and frequently appears as a science expert in the media.
-This includes regular appearances on the Dr. Oz Show, Good Day NY, and The Doctors, as well as many other news programs.
+This includes regular appearances on the Dr. Oz Show, Good Day NY, The Doctors, and many other news programs.
 Her work has been featured in Time Magazine, Bloomberg Business Week, Time Magazine for Kids, The New York Times, and many other periodicals.
 We are thrilled to have her as a guest on our show to discuss nutrition in pregnancy.

-Every pregnancy is so different and the nutrition we need from each pregnancy can vary.
+Every pregnancy is different, and the nutrition we need from each pregnancy can vary.
 Thankfully there is a resource that can help us that is called 9Moons.
 9Moons is a personalized prenatal nutrition program shaped by your DNA and lifestyle.
 Dr. Avena is sharing her expert advice and telling us all about it.
 We are excited to learn more!